DiasPHPora/wp-to-diaspora/readme.txt

 = unreleased =
 * Test for WP 5.0 and up to PHP 7.3
 * Update html-to-markdown to 4.8.1
+* Fetch pod list from the-federation.info API (which allows filtering only diaspora pods)

 = 2.1.0 =
 * Add new filters (wp2d_post_filter, wp2d_excerpt_filter, wp2d_tags_filter)